BNewing/to-do-list-v2/README.md

-# To-do-list
+# To-do-list-v2

-This is basic "to do list"!
+This is a basic "to do list"!

 View the project here: